 According to support note 11657468.8 adaptive cursor sharing can be disabled by setting the following 2 parameters (say at session level): _optimizer_adaptive_cursor_sharing = false, _optimizer_extended_cursor_sharing_rel = "none"

 Serial direct read.
-This feature, introduced in 11gR2, is about sql execution as not strictly speaking on cost-based optimization, it still makes sense to discuss it here as it can change the behavior of full scans: by forcing the use of direct read instead of 'normal cache-based access'.
+This feature, introduced in 11gR2, is about SQL execution and not strictly speaking about cost-based optimization.
+Serial direct reads allow Oracle to perform full scan very efficiently, using asynchronous I/O if available and also bypassing the the buffer cache, much like what parallel query does, but in serial mode.
+The decision of when to use or not to use serial direct reads is not taken by the optimizer.
+It still makes sense to discuss this here as this feature can change the behavior of full scans: by forcing the use of direct read instead of 'normal cache-based access'.
 There are many interesting details to this feature that are outside the scope of this discussion.
 To revert to 10g behavior and overall to disable the feature you need to set the following parameter (there is no hint for this unfortunately, as this feature is not directly linked to CBO):

 alter session set "_SERIAL_DIRECT_READ"=never;